Learn to Hunt

 5. The DNR meets again with Iowans to gather their comments on the plan and discuss how locals can use the plan to create a local watershed improvement group and project.

-6. Locals use information in the water quality improvement plan to form a local watershed group and apply for grant funding to get the project started. learn more about creating a watershed group.
+6. Locals use information in the water quality improvement plan to form a local watershed group and apply for grant funding to get the project started.

 When the plan is written and approved by the U.S. Environmental Protection Agency, it's not the end, but a beginning.
 For any real improvement to be made on a stream or lake that has a water quality improvement plan, it is up to local communities and landowners to put the plan into action.
 By organizing a watershed improvement group, locals can apply for funding from the DNR and other agencies to help landowners and others install conservation practices.